THE HISTORY OF DIOR COSTUME JEWELLERY

 Dior's jewellery quickly became popular among high society and celebrities, with pieces worn by the likes of Elizabeth Taylor and Marilyn Monroe.
 The brand's jewellery line continued to expand throughout the 1950s and 1960s, with new designs featuring colourful stones and bold shapes.

-Chapter Two: The Evolution of Dior Jewellery in the 1960s and 1970s
+The Evolution of Dior Jewellery in the 1960s and 1970s

 The 1960s saw a significant shift in the Dior fashion house as Marc Bohan took over as head designer.
 Bohan introduced new designs that helped to modernize the brand while still staying true to its roots.